iai-callgrind/iai-callgrind/README.md

 You'll find the callgrind output files of each run of the benchmark `my_binary_benchmark` of the group `my_exe_group` in `target/iai/$CARGO_PKG_NAME/my_binary_benchmark/my_exe_group`.

+#### Configuration

+Much like the configuration of [Library Benchmarks](#configuration) it's possible to configure binary benchmarks at top-level in the `main!` macro and at group-level in the `binary_benchmark_groups!` with the `config = ...;` argument.
+In contrast to library benchmarks, binary benchmarks can be configured at a lower and last level within `Run` directly.

 #### Auto-discovery of a crate's binaries